YaakovDavid/RailsBlogApp/README.md

 <p>
   Built with Ruby on Rails <br />

-  Using the paperclip Gem for images
+  Using the devise and paperclip Gems for user auth and image upload
 </p>